nxskok/pasias/docs/12-regression.md

 ##  Crickets revisited

- This is a reorganization of the crickets problem that you may have seen before (minus the data tidying).
+ This is a continuation of the crickets problem that you may have seen before (minus the data tidying).

 Male tree crickets produce "mating songs" by rubbing their wings